sathya26d94/Shots/README.md

 The app has the following two screens:
 1. A screen that shows all the images as thumbnails arranged in a collection view.
-2. Tapping on a thumbnail in the collection view opens a screen that shows the image on the full screen.
+2. Tapping on a thumbnail in the collection view opens a screen that shows the image with full resolution.
 The following informations are overlaid on the image in its bottom part.
 a.
 ID
 b.
 Author